 An individual’s registration is automatically suspended when any of the following occur:

 - the individual ceases to have authority to act as a registered individual on behalf of the sponsoring firm because their employment, partnership or agency relationship with the firm has changed or ended

-- IIROC or the MFDA revokes or suspends the individual’s approval to conduct securities related business on behalf of any IIROC or MFDA member firm
+- CIRO revokes or suspends the individual’s approval to conduct securities related business on behalf of any CIRO member firm

 - the sponsoring firm has been suspended in that category of registration and as a result, the registration of each dealing, advising or associate advising representative acting on behalf of the firm in that category is also suspended